replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on August 9, 2024

 ### Bug Fixes {#bug-fixes-v2024-08-09-5}
-* Fixes an issue that may cause anonymous image pulls from proxy.replicated.com to fail to resume when interrupted.
+* Fixes an issue that could cause anonymous image pulls from proxy.replicated.com to fail to resume when interrupted.

 ## v2024.08.09-0